Lumpy Ridge Loop

 This section of trail, all the way to Gem Lake, is a steep slog.
 There will be several points where you’ll think the climbing is finished, only to discover that they were only "false summits".

-At just over 8 miles you'll reach the side trail that leads to Balanced Rock.
+At just over 8 miles from the trailhead you'll reach the side trail that leads to Balanced Rock.
 To continue on the loop, stay towards the left to proceed on the main trail.

 As the trail climbs higher you'll have some pretty decent views of the Mummy Range looking towards the west.